 - Frequently Asked Questions

-Why Convert Legacy to UEFI?
+Why Convert Legacy BIOS to UEFI?

-You probably have some inkling why you’d want to change from the Legacy BIOS to UEFI, but just to confirm, here’s what you need to know.
+You probably have some inkling why you’d want to change from the legacy BIOS to UEFI, but just to confirm, here’s what you need to know.
 Both BIOS and UEFI perform the same function on your PC – namely under-the-hood software integrated into your motherboard chip that lets you control various important low-level things.